2017 Pacific typhoon season: International names

 During the season 27 tropical storms developed in the Western Pacific and each one was named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
 The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee.
 During the season, the names Hato and Lan were used for the first time (only time in the case of Hato), after they had replaced the names Washi and Vicente, which were retired after the 2011 and 2012 seasons, respectively.

+Retirement

-After the season the Typhoon Committee retired the names Hato, Kai-tak and Tembin from the naming lists, and in 2019, they were replaced with Yamaneko, Yun-yeung and Koinu, respectively.
+After the season the Typhoon Committee retired the names Hato, Kai-tak and Tembin from the naming lists due to the damages and deaths it caused in their respective onslaughts, and they will never be used again for another typhoon name.
+In 2019, they were replaced with Yamaneko, Yun-yeung and Koinu, respectively.

 Philippines

 During the season PAGASA used its own naming scheme for the 22 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that was last used during the 2013 season and was used again during the 2021 season.
 All of the names are the same except for Lannie, Salome and Yasmin, which replaced the names Labuyo, Santi and Yolanda after they were retired.
 The names Lannie and Salome were used for the first time this year.